by Elaine Ou

 The Wisconsin Teachers’ Union Pension Fund had compounded unquantifiable-but-significant cost savings thanks to high-frequency market-makers.
 Because trading costs were so low, Brad’s pension afforded him benefits that yielded the finest in basic health care.

-Brad lived out his vegetative days in a government-subsidized nursing home with silly games played on thegamingmonitor.
+Brad lived out his vegetative days in a government-subsidized nursing home.
 Peter and Svetlana and the kids took lavish European holidays when not throwing charity galas.
 And everyone lived happily ever after.

 Disclosure: I am long $VIRT but may not remain so.